-The pHoenix Electrode Company Calcium Electrodes may be stored in $1.0 \times 10^{-2} M$ calcium standard for short periods of time.
-For storage over two weeks, rinse and dry the calcium membrane and cover the tip with any protective cap shipped with the electrode.
-The reference portion of the combination electrode should be drained of filling solution, if refillable, and the rubber insert should be placed over the filling hole.
+The pHoenix Electrode Company Water Hardness Electrodes may be stored in $1.0x10^{-2}$ M calcium standard for short periods of time.
+For storage over two weeks, rinse and dry the water hardness membrane and cover the tip with any protective cap shipped with the electrode(s).
+The reference portion of the combination electrode (or the outer chamber of the reference electrode) should be drained of filling solution, if refillable, and the rubber insert should be placed over the filling hole.